apache/commons-rng/commons-rng-examples/examples-stress/endianness.md

         01011100 10001111 11110001 11000001  1552937409  1552937409
         10110000 01110101 10010011 00011100  2960495388 -1334471908

-The `stdin2testu01` has been written to output the same format when using the `raw32` mode.
+The `stdin2testu01` has been written to output in the same format when using the `raw32` mode.
 If the data has been correctly read the `bridge.data` and `bridge.out` should match.
 If the endianess is incorrect then the data sent by the Java application will not match the data read by the sub-process.
 For example to swap the endianness use the `-b` option: